-The above Brigade narrative and maps of the Lens sector show the action of June 8th in which 1/4th Lincolnshires were involved as the left-hand battalion and with the 5th Leicesters to their right, at Cite de Riaumont in Lievin in an assault on enemy positions at Fosse 3 and Hill 65, with a Zero Hour of 8.30pm.
-The assembly trenches in which Ernest likely died in square M.24.C are in what was the brigade boundary shown as Absolom Trench.
-Reading this information seemed far more likely to be a source for the death of Ernest than anything else written by the 2/4th Battalion.
+The above Brigade narrative and maps of the Lens sector show the action of June 8th, in which 1/4th Lincolnshires were involved as the left-hand battalion and with the 5th Leicesters to their right, at Cite de Riaumont in Lievin.
+The action was an assault on enemy positions at Fosse 3 and Hill 65, with a Zero Hour of 8.30pm.
+The assembly trenches in which Ernest likely died in square M.24.C are in what was the brigade boundary shown as Absolom Trench, and now roughly between the modern Rue Breguet & Rue Legendre.
+Their objectives were enemy lines across the railway cutting that is now the dual carriageway D58.
+Reading this information seemed far more likely to be a source for the action and place of death of Ernest than anything else written by the 2/4th Battalion.
 I then found the following account:

 I’ve been unable to reconcile the differences in the records for Ernest, as history lists him as both a 1/4th and 2/4th man depending on your source of choice.
 As far as memorials go, the CWGC appear happy that he is correctly listed at Thiepval, rather than at Arras where the other missing men of 1/4th Battalion from that action at Cite de Riaumont are engraved.